peteroupc/peteroupc.github.io/randomfunc.md

 In other cases, the discrete distribution can still be approximately sampled.
 The following cases will lead to an approximate sampler unless the values of the CDF or PDF-like function cover all the distribution and are calculated exactly (without error).

-- If the values of the CDF or PDF-like function are calculated as **floating-point numbers** of the form  `FPSignificand` * `FPRadix`<sup>`FPExponent`</sup> (which include Java's `double` and `float`\)[^79], there are various ways to turn these numbers to rational numbers or integers.
+- The values of the CDF or PDF-like function are often calculated in practice as **floating-point numbers** of the form  `FPSignificand` * `FPRadix`<sup>`FPExponent`</sup> (which include Java's `double` and `float`\)[^79].
+(In general, calculating the values this way will already lead to an approximate sampling algorithm that doesn't allow controlling for the approximation error.)
+In that case, there are various ways to turn these numbers to rational numbers or integers.
     1. One way is to use `FPRatio(x)` (in the pseudocode below), which is lossless and calculates the rational number for the given floating-point number `x`.
     2. Another way is to scale and round the values to integers (for example, `floor(x * mult)` if `floor(x * mult) < 0.5` and `ceil(x * mult)` otherwise, where `mult` is a large integer); this is not lossless.
-    3. A third way is to approximate the values of the PDF-like function to integers in a way that bounds the error, such as given in (Saad et al., 2020\)[^80]; this is not lossless and works only for PDF-like functions.
+- An application can approximate the values of the PDF-like function to integers in a way that bounds the error, such as given in (Saad et al., 2020\)[^80].
+Although this is not lossless and works only for PDF-like functions, this may allow controlling for the approximation error, especially if the values of the PDF-like function cover all the distribution.
 - If the values of the CDF or PDF-like function are calculated as **rational numbers**, these numbers can be turned into integer weights using either `NormalizeRatios`, which is lossless, or (2) or (3) above, which are not.
+In general, this does not allow controlling for the approximation error in sampling the distribution.
 - If the distribution takes on an **infinite number of values**, an appropriate interval [`mini`, `maxi`] can be chosen that covers almost all of the distribution.
+In general, this does not allow controlling for the approximation error in sampling the distribution.

 ```
 METHOD FPRatio(fp)